alex-mayfield/fmsreport/pages/3_motives.md

 The extent to which missionaries on the ground were driven by the motivations of the federal government because of their financial dependency on the Civilization Fund is a legitimate question.
 We considered the sources of funding for the largest organization, the ABCFM, which are readily obtainable in federal reports and missionary annual reports.

-X% of ABCFM Indian mission funds were received from the Civilization Fund, compared to X% that derived from individual donors, churches, and auxiliaries.
+Almost 14% of ABCFM Indian mission funds were received from the Civilization Fund, compared to over 86% that derived from individual donors, churches, and auxiliaries.

 To take the ABCFM’s most famous American missions, only about 10% of the total funding for the combined ABCFM Cherokee missions (Southeast and Arkansas) came from the federal government.